Home Courses Health BSc (Hons) Speech and Language Therapy

 Immersive sensory learning technologies

-Experience our immersive learning room that recreates sounds and visuals from a range of clinical settings, supported with the latest virtual reality technologies.
+Explore our immersive learning and simulation rooms that recreate sounds and visuals from a range of clinical settings, supported with the latest virtual reality technologies.

 Careers